By James Wilson · Oct 18, 2025

 Routing issues Regional IPv6 failures detected by geographically distributed probes

-10. A Checklist for IPv6 Readiness
+10. Your IPv6 Readiness Checklist

-2. Verify ip6tables (or your cloud security group) allows inbound traffic on ports 80 and 443 from ::/0.
+2. Run ip6tables -L -n (or check your cloud security group).
+Confirm ports 80 and 443 are open for ::/0.

 See setup tutorials or get started with UptyBots monitoring today.